 - This affects how big you can make your answer sheets.

-- It is possible to create a 100+ question assessments, however, scanning it successfully depends on your camera type.
+- While it is possible to create a 100+ question assessments, scanning it successfully depends on your camera type.
 The bubbles become smaller and more crowded on the page.

 If you are Scanning from a File:

-- It scans in TIFF, PNG, JPEG, PDF.
+- It scans in TIFF, PNG, JPEG, and PDF.

 - It is best in greyscale and/or color.